Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 int main(int argc, char *argv[])
 {
     // Create proxy object for the concatenator object on the server side.
-Since we don't pass
+Since here
-    // the D-Bus connection object to the proxy constructor, the proxy will internally create
+    // we are creating the proxy instance without passing connection to it, the proxy
-    // its own connection to the system bus. const char* destinationName = "org.sdbuscpp.concatenator";
+    // will create its own connection automatically, and it will be system bus connection. const char* destinationName = "org.sdbuscpp.concatenator";
     const char* objectPath = "/org/sdbuscpp/concatenator";
     auto concatenatorProxy = sdbus::createObjectProxy(destinationName, objectPath);